KasperSkytte/MC-prediction/README.md

 ## Requirements
 ### Data
 The required data must be in the typical amplicon data format with an abundance table for each ASV/OTU, taxonomy table, and sample metadata.
 The sample metadata must contain at least one variable with sampling dates in year-month-day format.
-As long as the data can be loaded succesfully using the [ampvis2](https://kasperskytte.github.io/ampvis2/) R package, everything should "just run" as long as there is enough data (preferably 100+, but ideally 1000+).
+As long as the data can be loaded succesfully using the [ampvis2](https://kasperskytte.github.io/ampvis2/) R package, everything should "just run" as long as there is enough data (preferably 100+, but ideally 1000+ samples).
 The data and results used for the article is under `data/` and can be used as example data.

 ### Python and R packages
 Use the conda `environment.yml` file to create an environment with the required software.
 To installed required R packages, use the `renv.lock` file to restore the R library using the [`renv`](https://rstudio.github.io/renv/articles/renv.html) package.